 Dig a hole that’s the same depth as your plant’s root ball and three times as wide.

-While it will be tempting to skimp on the size of the hole, don’t.
+While it may be tempting to skimp on the size of the hole, don’t.
 Putting your plant in a half-baked hole will doom it from the start.

 Get “must know” details on digging holes,